Pavel-research/raml-specs-separated/metamodel.md

 Your dialect may define a set of `top level` properties, with a domain referencing to `PublicFragment` this properties should be optional and may only be used when `Fragment` is used in the root role.

+*Synonims*: sometimes we use term node to represent an object property with a particular structure.

 ## Fragment resolution
 When fragment is used in the root role.
 Content of the file defining a fragment instance may start from fragment identifier line, which consists of the text `#%(DIALECT SHORT NAME)` followed left-to-right by a single space, the version of the dialect, a single space, and one of the names of the `public fragments` defined in the language.